eXept Software AG Logo

 get the number of minutes.

-notice: that is NOT the total number of minutes,
+Notice: that is NOT the total number of minutes,

 but the fractional part only.

-usage example(s):
+Usage example(s):

 (Duration fromString:'1h 3m 5s 10ms') minutes

-(Duration fromString:'1h 3m 1s 10ms') getMinutes
+(Duration fromString:'1h 3m 1s 10ms') asTruncatedMinutes

 (Duration days: 9 hours: 1 minutes: 2 seconds: 3) minutes